OscarERochaM/Analytics-Portfolio/R/README.md

-## R Portfolio
+# R Projects
-This repository contains all projects developed using R.
+This folder contains beginner-level projects and exercises in R, including data analysis, visualization, and basic statistical modeling.

 ## Projects
 - [Tesina](Tesina/) (in Spanish).